benabijah/benabijah.github.io/index.md

   <div style="flex: 1; min-width: 250px;">

-Hi there!
-I'm a PhD student in Biostatistics at the [UMass Amherst School of Public Health and Health Sciences](https://www.umass.edu/public-health-sciences/), with a deep interest in statistical and data science methods for large-scale biomedical data.
+<p>Hi there!
+I'm a PhD student in Biostatistics at the <a href="https://www.umass.edu/public-health-sciences/" target="_blank">UMass Amherst School of Public Health and Health Sciences</a>, with a deep interest in statistical and data science methods for large-scale biomedical data.</p>

-My current engagement often involves using these methods to understand complex health outcomes, particularly within the context of cardiovascular diseases.
-Beyond research, I'm also involved in mentorship programs focused on career and professional development involving diverse undergraduate and pre-college students ([see my recent engagement here](https://sites.google.com/view/ekoglobalfoundation/about/the-team?authuser=0)).
+<p>My current engagement often involves using these methods to understand complex health outcomes, particularly within the context of cardiovascular diseases.
+Beyond research, I'm also involved in mentorship programs focused on career and professional development involving diverse undergraduate and pre-college students (<a href="https://sites.google.com/view/ekoglobalfoundation/about/the-team?authuser=0" target="_blank">see my recent engagement here</a>).</p>

-Before joining UMass Amherst, I earned a Statistics BS from the [Kwame Nkrumah University of Science and Technology](https://www.knust.edu.gh/).

-**Fun fact:** I once built a weekly cleaning schedule using R and emojis — because even chores deserve a good data structure!
+<p>Before joining UMass Amherst, I earned a Statistics BS from the <a href="https://www.knust.edu.gh/" target="_blank">Kwame Nkrumah University of Science and Technology</a>.
+Fun fact: I once built a weekly cleaning schedule using R and emojis — because even chores deserve a good data structure!</p>

   </div>